-The big picture from Google Marketing Live: With multi-channel campaigns, Google aims to own the funnel
+The big picture: With multi-channel campaigns, Google aims to own the funnel

 The company introduced new and expanded ad surfaces for campaigns that run across multiple channels, and Search becomes a spoke in the wheel.

 SAN FRANCISCO – A trend that has been building for several years came to the forefront this week at Google Marketing Live, the company’s annual conference for advertisers.
 The initiative?
 Automated campaign types that deliver ads across multiple Google properties.

 What started with Universal App Campaigns (now App campaigns) in 2017 to automate app promotion ad delivery and creative messaging across multiple Google properties has become the model for new Google Ads campaign types.

 App campaigns are held up as the model for this approach, but if we go back even further, Google’s relatively short-lived mouthful Search Network With Display Select campaign type — which launched in 2013 and used an algorithm to extend Search campaigns to GDN placements predicted to perform well for its small budget advertisers — could be seen as the original harbinger of where we are today.

 The idea of running Search and Display together in one campaign will still make many advertisers shudder.
 But most of the new campaign types don’t give advertisers the option to opt out of channel inventory.
 That, Google will say, was a tactic necessary in a pre-machine learning powered world.
 Machine learning may be overhyped, but it underpins nearly every aspect of campaigns and will continue to grow in importance.

 Where Search was once the hub of AdWords, it’s becoming just one of the spokes in Google Ads.